rahulthairani/Business-Analytics-MicroMasters-Program/README.md

 ### What you'll learn

-  - Become familiar with working with relational databases, using SQL based languages such as MySql, dealing with formatted data (XML, JSON, etc.)
+  - Become familiar with working with relational databases, using SQL based languages such as MySQL, dealing with formatted data (XML, JSON, etc.)

   - Use Python to work with and analyze data from databases as well as from the web